 Let’s make some sour cream without additives, real and yummy!

 Sour cream is a natural product.
 Cream from fresh milk, if left in a warm place, sours.
 That’s easy!
 And that is exactly how grandma made sour cream.

-However, most of us do not have real milk, even less real, unpasteurized cream.
+However, most of us do not have real milk, and even less real unpasteurized cream.
 Good thing sour cream is very easy to make even from store bought, pasteurized cream.

 You will need:

 1 part starter: cultured buttermilk, or kefir, or homemade sour cream

 4 parts store bought cream (it has to be fresh so no other bacteria is in there)

 It does not matter what cream you choose as long as it does not have additives and is not ultra pasteurized.
 Heavier cream will make thicker sour cream.
 I use 18% table cream, it works very well.